The Coordinated Entry System

 2.2 CES Housing Team Meetings

-2.3 CES Team Meeting Attendance
+2.3 CES Meeting Attendance

 3. CES Guiding Principles